 It is not known if SPRYCEL is safe and effective in children younger than 18 years old.

-Before you take SPRYCEL, tell your healthcare provider if you:
+Before taking SPRYCEL, tell your healthcare provider about all of your medical conditions, including if you:

 - have problems with your immune system